alexpaul/SwiftData/model-context.md

 ***

-## Inserting a new object in the model context
+## Insert a new object into the model context

+> Note: this operation will autosave to SwiftData

 ```swift
 struct ContentView: View {